eccdaiy39/hashing/README.md

  hashing to $\mathbb{G}_2$  can be accomplished by perfroming ep13_map()+ep13_cof_fuentes() or  ep13_map()+ep13_cof.

- ### Benckmarks
+ ### Tests and Benckmarks
+The functions for tests are presented in [test_hash.c](https://github.com/eccdaiy39/hashing/tree/master/hashing-relic/test/test_hash.c).
  The functions for benckmarking are presented in [bench_hash.c](https://github.com/eccdaiy39/hashing/tree/master/hashing-relic/bench/bench_hash.c)
- Timing results can be obtained by performing the following commands：
+ Testing and Timing results can be obtained by performing the following commands：

   1. mkdir build && cd build
   2. ../preset/x64-pbc-bw310.sh ../
   3. make
-  4. cd bin && ./bench_hash
+  4. cd bin
+  5. ./test_hash
+  6. ./bench_hash